 In addition to the corporate strategic leadership and financial roles, Anton has maintained an interest in education and training, and has 25 years teaching experience in the delivery of education and training courses to postgraduate students and managers in corporations.
 He has delivered business improvement and capacity building courses in North America, UK, Europe, Africa, Asia and Australia.
 Courses presented include Strategic Management, Project Management, Innovation, Entrepreneurship, Leadership, and Accounting.

 After attaining a Bachelor of Commerce degree in Accounting, he completed an Honours degree in Accounting, a Master of Commerce degree in Business Management,

-Dr Patricia McDougall-Covin, PhD
+Professor Patricia McDougall-Covin, PhD